 Swoon over one of the most famous natural landmarks in Corfu, the Channel of Love, just outside the village of Sidari on the northwestern coast of the isle.
 Rock formations and pristine, blue waters create an idyllic spot to embrace the island’s beauty.

 Legend has it that couples who swim through the channel together would be getting married in the near future, or stay together forever.
-Venture through the paths and steps to reach hidden coves and narrow canals.
+Venture through the paths and steps to reach hidden coves and narrow canals that make this spot one of the most beautiful places in Greece.

 Relax on this tiny but beautiful beach in Corfu, where azure waters lap the sand.
 Take a dip in the sparkling sea or sunbathe on the rock cliffs that line the cove.
 A cafe is just steps from this paradise that provides refreshments after a fun day in the sun.

 Little Venice, Mykonos